Jeff Plate

-Jeff Plate (born March 26, 1962) is an American professional hard rock/heavy metal drummer.
-He plays with the group Trans-Siberian Orchestra.
-He is best known as drummer for American heavy metal band Savatage on their albums since Japan Live '94, and was also a member of Metal Church from 2006 to their break up in 2009 and again from their reunion in 2012 to 2017.
+Jeff Plate (born March 26, 1962) is an American heavy metal drummer who has been a member of Savatage since 1994.
+He is also a member of Trans-Siberian Orchestra and a former member of Metal Church from 2006 to their break up in 2009 and again from their reunion in 2012 to 2017.

 Life and career

 Plate was born in Montour Falls, New York, and grew up on a farm in Horseheads, New York.
 As a youth, he dreamed of becoming a pitcher for the New York Yankees, but his plans were halted when his hip popped out of joint at the age of 12.
 On crutches for 4 months, he was advised to give up playing sports for two years so the hip could heal properly.
 After watching Kiss perform on The Midnight Special, he began taking drum lessons.
-Jeff moved to Tampa, Florida in 1981, but soon returned New York, before moving once again to the Boston area.
+Jeff moved to Tampa, Florida, in 1981, but soon returned New York, before moving once again to the Boston area.
 There, while working in a cover band with some hometown friends, he met Boston guitarist Matt Leff.
 Leff had been playing in a band Wicked Witch, whose lead vocalist was Zak Stevens.

 In the fall of 1992, Zak got the call to join Savatage, replacing recently departed Jon Oliva.
 Zak accepted and made his Savatage debut on 1993's Edge of Thorns.
 Wicked Witch folded soon after, as they couldn't get a replacement for Stevens.
 In 1993, Plate moved back to upstate New York to regroup, joining a country rock band called Voodoo Rodeo.

 After hearing of the death of Criss Oliva, guitarist and founding member of Savatage, Jeff called Zak Stevens to see how he was doing, and was surprised to learn that Savatage was committed to regroup and continue.
 Replacing drummer Andy James, he joined the band for the Handful Of Rain U.S tour in the fall of '94.
 Plate recorded three more albums with Savatage: Dead Winter Dead, The Wake Of Magellan, and Poets and Madmen.
-Although the band has not performed since 2012, there has been no official statement on the band's breakup.
+He played again with the band at Wacken Open Air 2015, their first show since 2002 and continues to be a member.